lsst/rtn-090/index.rst

 The computational resources will be shared across all community filters, and thus what is available for a given filter will depend on the number of filters, their throughput, and the actual number of alerts per visit.

 The LSST observing strategy will make a 30 second image every 34 seconds, including readout.
-Any filter which takes, on average during the night, longer than 30 seconds per visit (~10,000 alerts) to process alerts from one visit will fall behind.
+Any filter which takes, on average during the night, longer than ~30 seconds per visit (~10,000 alerts) to process alerts from one visit may fall behind.
+The time it takes to run all filters will be evaluated to avoid significant delays.

 * Maximum latency per visit: 30 seconds (average over the night)